Publisher: Golden Eagle

 Recommended Audience: Young Adult

-You follow three Cerberus members who are trying to locate an ancient knife called Godkiller and a rival band of looters finds it at the same time.
-Upon using the knife a whole is opened and deadly angels are released and hellbent on destroying humanity.
-While the story switches back and forth between two different sets of characters in different time periods it allows you to get a back story while getting the current story at the same time.
-The story is fairly easy to follow, but some of the scientific jargon is a bit over the top and probably not even real.
+You follow three Cerberus members who are trying to locate an ancient knife called Godkiller, and a rival band of looters finds it at the same time.
+Upon using the knife, a whole is opened, and deadly angels are released and hellbent on destroying humanity.
+While the story switches back and forth between two different sets of characters in different time periods, it allows you to get a backstory while getting the current story at the same time.
+The story is fairly easy to follow, but some of the scientific jargon is a bit over-the-top and probably not even real.